 - Baked Chicken Pesto – When baking chicken in the oven, add this pesto on top for a healthy and delicious sauce.

 You’ll need a couple kitchen tools to make this recipe.
-The star gadget, no doubt, is the food processor – you can’t make the Arugula Walnut Pesto without it.
-The Cusinart below is the one I use at home, and it works like a charm if you are in the market for one.
-You’ll also need a reliable pan to toast the garlic and walnuts.
+The star gadget, no doubt, is the blender food processor – you can’t make the Arugula Walnut Pesto without it.
+The Cusinart food processor below is the one I use at home, and it works like a charm if you are in the market for one.
+You’ll also need a reliable pan and gas stove or electric stove to toast the garlic and walnuts.